 TU is not a set up as a contracting business, does not have a contractor's license, and does not have the same kind of insurance that most contractors do.
 TU chapters and councils should not sign agreements designed for general contractors or other professional service providers.
-Chapters should strive to sign agreements tailored to their role in a project and arrange for appropriate contracts for businesses hired to perform the project work.
-Chapters and councils must not sign any agreement with indemnification language without the approval of TU's volunteer operations staff, unless that language limits the liability of the chapter or council to claims covered by TU's insurance.
+Chapters should strive to sign agreements tailored to their specific role in a project and arrange for appropriate contracts for businesses hired to perform the project work.
+Chapters and councils should not sign any agreement with indemnification language without the approval of TU's Engagement or Legal staff, unless that language limits the liability of the chapter or council to claims covered by TU's insurance (see Section 6 below).